Email: Information@BurlcoHistorian.com

 In October, 2007, Holy Eucharist Church in Tabernacle celebrated its 25th Anniversary.
 Mr. Laufer was invited to write the history of this unique Pinelands Catholic Church.
 In addition to writing the history, he created an illustrated history of the Catholic presence in Burlington County for the past 162 years.
 Tracing the development of the parish from St. Paul's Church in Burlington, through Sacred Heart in Mount Holly, then St. Mary's in Medford, Laufer brings us to the creation of Holy Eucharist Parish in 1982 in a farm field in the center of Protestant Tabernacle, New Jersey.
 The creation of a modern Post-Vatican II Church which blended in with the rural character of the region is described and illustrated.
 The process which involved parishioners in the design of the church and the selection of the unique stained glass windows and other church adornments are described as only an "insider" who participated in the process could do.
 Not only a story of this relatively new parish, it delves into the history of the Catholics of New Jersey, of the Diocese of Trenton and of Burlington County.
 CLICK HERE FOR ANNIVERSARY BOOKLET WHICH CONTAINS COMPLETE PARISH HISTORY.

-An illustrated lecture which focuses on the role played by Burlington County at different times in the evolving history of the Republic.
+Originally created for the Tercentenary of Burlington County (1694-1994), this illustrated lecture focuses on the role played by Burlington County at different times in the evolving history of the Republic.
 Mr. Laufer makes a case for the fact that the seeds of American Liberty which grew into the American Constitution were first sewn in Burlington County through William Penn's "Concessions and Agreements" and other actions taken by early Quaker Settlers.
 Also, the seeds for the liberation of slaves were planted in Burlington County long before the Civil War by patriots like John Woolman of Mount Holly.
 As a natural crossroads between Philadelphia and New York, by water, by rail and by highway, many pivotal events of the Revolutionary war took place in Burlington County.
 In the history of farming and industry, Burlington County also played a major role, with its model industrial towns, such as Smithville and Roebling, and its cranberry and blueberry industry, housed at Whitesbog and surrounding areas.
 This stimulating lecture will provide new insights into the roots of American Liberty planted so firmly in the soil of Burlington County, New Jersey.

 Related Link: History of Burlington County